CyVerse-learning-materials/discovery_environment_guide/step6.rst

 2. There is no limit to the number of items you can share in a bag.

-3. When you’ve finished adding all the files (data, apps or analyses) you want to share in the bag, you can share the bag with another CyVerse user(s) by clicking on the |bag icon|.
+3. When you’ve finished adding all the files (data, apps or analyses) you want to share in the bag, share the bag with another CyVerse user(s) by clicking on the |bag icon|.
 In the dialog box that opens, all the files you have put in the bag are listed by default.
 Use the dropdown arrow to show downloadable or shareable files.

 4. You can “Share” the contents of the bag by clicking on the “Share” button.
 Another dialog box will open where you can set Permissions for the user(s) with whom you are sharing files.